What is pica?

 Offer a replacement

-Privide your cat with alternative objects to chew on such as raw (never cooked) bones with some meat still attached.
+Provide your cat with alternative objects to chew on such as raw (never cooked) bones with some meat still attached.
+Try to match the texture of the target object with a safe alternative.

 Apply a bittering agent